microshare/microshare.github.io/docs/2/installer/devices/tabs-open-close-installation.md

 ---
 layout: docs
-title: Installation - How to Install a TABS Open Close Sensor
+title: TABS Open Close Installation
-description: Installation - How to Install a TABS Open Close Sensor
+description: TABS Open Close Installation
 toc: true
 ---
 ---------------------------------------
-### Installation - How to Install a TABS Open Close Sensor
+### How to Install a TABS Open/Close Sensor

 1. Activate the sensor by pulling the isolating battery tab from the sensor.